 Top Off the Cake

-Who says that the bride and groom should be the only cake toppers?
+Who says that the newlyweds should be the only cake toppers?
 Add your stepchildren to the tiers, and let them keep the neat memento after the fact.
 You can even personalize toppers by age and hair color!

 Rock Out on the Dance Floor